Ed Mirvish: Biography

 Mirvish lost his father at the age of 15.
 He dropped out of school to manage the store, becoming the sole support of his mother, his younger brother, Robert (who became a successful novelist and short-story writer) and sister, Lorraine.
 The grocery business did not do well, and Mirvish closed shop to reopen as a dry-cleaner, in partnership with his childhood friend, Yale Simpson.
 The shop was known as Simpson's.
 When the well-known downtown Toronto department store Simpson's attempted to force him to change the name of his business, Mirvish pointed to Simpson and said, "Here's my Mr. Simpson.
 Where's yours?"
 The dry-cleaning business did no better than the grocery, however, and Mirvish soon abandoned it to take a regular job working as a produce manager and buyer for Toronto grocery store entrepreneur Leon Weinstein.
-Now financially stable, Mirvish bought a Ford Model T and began to court a radio singer from Hamilton, Ontario, Anne Macklin, whom he married in 1941.
+Now financially stable, Mirvish bought a Ford Model T and began to court a radio singer and sculptor from Hamilton, Ontario, Anne Macklin, whom he married in 1941.
 In 1945, their son, David, was born.

 In 1943, during World War II, Ed and Anne Mirvish opened a dress shop known as The Sport Bar on Bloor Street near Bathurst.
 In 1946, the business expanded and was renamed Anne & Eddie's.
 In 1948, Mirvish cashed in his wife's insurance policy to open a new business, a bargain basement known as "Honest Ed's", stocked with all kinds of odd merchandise purchased at bankruptcy and fire sales, and displayed on orange crates.
 This unique no-credit, no-service, no-frills business model was an immediate success.
 Mirvish claimed to have invented the "loss-leader", below-cost discounts on selected items designed to lure buyers into the store.
-"Honest Ed's" gradually expanded to fill an entire city block.
+"Honest Ed's" gradually expanded to span the city block from Bathurst Street to Markham Street.
 Billing itself as "the world's biggest discount department store", it was soon bringing in millions of dollars a year.
 The store expanded and, in the late 1950s, Mirvish started buying up houses on Markham Street running south from Bloor.
-When his application to tear down the Victorian structures to build a parking lot was rejected by the city Mirvish, at the urging of his wife, rented them out at low rates to local artists and the street soon became a community of artists studios, galleries, boutiques and niche shops known today as Mirvish Village.
+When his application to tear down the Edwardian structures to build a parking lot was rejected by the city Mirvish, at the urging of his wife, rented them out at low rates to local artists and the street soon became a community of artists studios, galleries, boutiques and niche shops known today as Mirvish Village.